psychopy/psychopy/docs/source/developers/localization.rst

 Make a translation (.po file)
 ------------------------------

 As a translator, you will likely introduce many new people to PsychoPy, and your translations will greatly influence their experience.
-Try to be completely accurate; its better to leave something in English if you are unsure how PsychoPy is supposed to work.
+Try to be completely accurate; it is better to leave something in English if you are unsure how PsychoPy is supposed to work.

 To translate a given language, you'll need to know the standard 5-character code (see `psychopy/app/localization/mappings`).
 E.g., for Japanese, wherever LANG appears in the documentation here, you should use the actual code, i.e., "ja_JP" (without quotes).